jteijema/asreview-plugin-model-switcher/README.md

 ```

 ### Switch point
 Currently the switch point is set manually in model_switcher.py, named ``switchpoint``.
+It is set to 100 iterations.

 ## License
 Apache-2.0 License